heyProto/ProtoGraph.CMS/README.md

 - If
 - Color code status

-4. Upload forms
-- Decide CDN Folder Name Structures

-Upload image for
-- Avatar
-- Account
+Accounts Switch

 Associate a domain with an account
 Permissions whether we want this to be added
 Anyone who signs up with this domain then gets added to that account

-Once someone signs up then immediately then they need to upload avatar

 Dependent Destroy

+4. Upload forms
+- Decide CDN Folder Name Structures

 Streams to create
 - One card stream